mozilla/ichnaea/docs/api/geosubmit.rst

     Please use the :ref:`api_geosubmit_latest` API instead.

 Purpose
-    Submit data about nearby cell and WiFi networks.
+    Submit data about nearby Bluetooth, cell and WiFi networks.

 Request